-Strategy 1.
-Engage with regional and neighborhood business associations to create coordinated economic resiliency Priority Actions EP 1.1 Re-establish City department dedicated to centralizing and addressing economic development planning Lr 1.1 that amplifies the Public Development Authority and Neighborhood Business District frameworks.
-EP 1.2 Work with regional business organizations to fully understand current challenges for local, small LF 1.Z business and develop a plan to address those challenges EP 1.3 Partner with regional and neighborhood business associations to develop resiliency plans for specific Li 1.5 sectors of our economy, including retail, hospitality, nonprofit, and food processing & supply EP 1.4 Continue to develop and invest in the Spokane Independent Metro Business Alliance's Live Local campaign designed to educate local consumers on how to support local businesses Evaluate and update scoring criteria that the City uses to determine infrastructure and capital EP 1.5 investments to ensure equitable investments, especially in historically underserved and underinvested neighborhoods or districts EP 1.6 Work with regional organizations to develop Best Practice Guidelines to help small businesses be more agile and adaptable EP 1.7 Identify and recognize creative local strategies that have proven beneficial during challenges (co-op model, shared services, online marketplace) EP 1.8 Work with regional partners to conduct an analysis on supply chain dependability and develop plan to prioritize regional supply and infrastructure EP 1.9 Partner with local Universities, Colleges, and private organizations to support research and development opportunities for Spokane's small and medium sized business community Develop a centralized marketing program for all City-sponsored business districts.
-This program should EP 1.10 build on the Live Local marketplace developed in response to the 2020 pandemic and should be an ongoing resource for local business, rather than an ad hoc program during crises.
+Strateg Strategy 1.
+Engage with regional and neighborhood business associations to create coordinated econon nic resiliency Priority Actions EP 1.1 Re-establish City department dedicated to centralizing and addressing economic development planning EP 1.2 Work with regional businesses to fully understand current challenges for local small business and develop a plan to address those challenges EP 1.3 Partner with regional and neighborhood business associations to develop resiliency plans for specific sectors of our economy, including retail, hospitality, skilled labor, nonprofit, and food processing & supply EP 1.4 Continue to develop and invest in local purchasing campaigns designed to educate local consumers on how to support local businesses EP 1.5 Evaluate and update scoring criteria that the City uses to determine infrastructure and capital investments to ensure equitable investments, especially in historically underserved and underinvested neighborhoods or districts EP 1.6 Work with regional organizations to develop Best Practice Guidelines to help small businesses be more agile and adaptable EP 1.7 Identify and recognize creative local strategies that have proven beneficial during challenges (co-op model, shared services, online marketplace) EP 1.8 Work with regional partners to conduct an analysis on supply chain resiliency and develop plan to prioritize regional supply and infrastructure EP 1.9 Partner with local universities, colleges, and private organizations to support research and development opportunities for Spokane's small and medium sized business community EP 1.10 Develop a centralized marketing program for all City-sponsored business districts.
+This program should build on the Live Local marketplace developed in response to the 2020 pandemic and should be an ongoing resource for local business, rather than an ad hoc program during crises